 The Company measures compensation expense for stock-based awards at fair value.
-The Company determines the fair value of RSUs based on the grant-date fair value of the common stock of the Ultimate Parent, measured as the VWAP on the date of grant.
+The Company determines the fair value of RSUs and PSUs with non-market performance conditions based on the grant-date fair value of the common stock of the Ultimate Parent, measured as the VWAP on the date of grant.

 The deferred cash-based compensation plans generally provide a return to the plan participants based upon the performance of each participant's selected referenced investments.
-Compensation expense for these awards is calculated based on notional value of the award granted, adjusted for changes in the fair value of the referenced investments that employees select, until distribution of the award.
+Compensation expense for these awards is calculated based on the notional value of the award granted, adjusted for changes in the fair value of the referenced investments that employees select, until distribution of the award.

-The Company enters into OTC derivative contracts with an affiliate to economically hedge certain obligations under the deferred cash-based compensation plans.
+The Company enters into OTC derivative contracts with an affiliate to economically hedge certain obligations under these deferred cash-based compensation plans.